How To Describe a Person in English: 154 Ways to Talk About People

 fatigued invigorated fed up

-If you’re ever stuck trying to think of a different way to say a word, look it up in a thesaurus like this one!
+If you’re ever stuck trying to think of a different way to say a word, look it up in a thesaurus like this one.

 A thesaurus lists both synonyms and antonyms (words that have an opposite meaning).
 It’s a great way to discover new words and more ways of describing people.

-Another especially good thesaurus resource is Visual Thesaurus, which is like a thesaurus that’s also a map.
+Another good thesaurus resource is Visual Thesaurus, which is like a thesaurus that’s also a map.
 It shows you the connections between related words.
 This is great for helping you choose the very best adjective to describe someone.

 So, how would you describe yourself?